Searchbreed

 See Spot & Tango

-What a Bernese Mountain Dog actually costs year one
+What to budget for a Bernese Mountain Dog in year one.

 Food (year one)